Schott-Lab/HYphlow/README.md

 ---

 ## Overview

-HYphlow is a streamlined pipeline designed to automate and manage HyPhy analyses for multiple genes, from execution to result summarization.
+HYphlow is a streamlined workflow for preparing input files, annotating foreground branches, running batch HyPhy analyses, and summarizing results for multiple genes.

 ---